-Against this background, the upcoming holiday season is the best way to show your company’s values and inspire your stakeholders with the giving spirit.
-Your company could be missing out on a huge engagement opportunity if you don’t get involved with the community this holiday giving season.
+Against this backdrop, the holiday season is a great time to show your company’s values and inspire your clients and employees.
+Get involved with the community or miss out on an important engagement opportunity.
 But how can you create a corporate holiday giving plan that is both authentic and effective?

-Here are four ways for your company to make the season special for all your stakeholders.
+Here are four ways for your company to make the season special for all of your community.

 Shopping on Black Friday, the day after Thanksgiving, is driven by deals and discounts.
-However, initiatives such as #GivingTuesday and REI’s #OptOoutside have shown people are looking for alternative ways to spend their time and money.
-Launch a #GivingTuesday consumer cause marketing campaign or other purpose-focused campaign at the end of the year to position your products to stand out and add value.
+However, initiatives like #GivingTuesday and REI’s #OptOutside have shown people are looking for alternative ways to spend their time and money.
+A #GivingTuesday cause marketing campaign or other purpose-focused campaign can help your products stand out.
 Need to convince your Chief Marketing Officer?
-Eighty-six percent of Americans would purchase products from a company that clearly demonstrates its purpose, according to the latest research from Porter Novelli/Cone.
+Eighty-six percent of Americans would purchase products from a company that demonstrates its purpose, according to research from Porter Novelli/Cone.
 Meanwhile, global studies show that 40% of consumers seek purposeful brands and trust in brands to act in the best interest of society.